How resting regularly benefits your brain

 Your body will release hormones such as melatonin, leptin, ghrelin, and cortisol

-Sleeping well allows the body to recover and repair itself, which in the long term, helps you to fight disease, lowers the risk of heart disease, lowers inflammation, strengthens our immune system, and helps to regulate our food intake.
+Sleeping well allows the body to recover and repair itself, which in the long term, helps you to stay healthy, supports with healthy heart function, strengthens our immune system, and helps to regulate our food intake.
 Your body can’t climb these mountains if it’s running on fumes.

 What happens if you don’t get enough sleep

 When you don't get enough sleep, you can feel tired, sluggish, and brain-foggy—we all know what that feels like.
 A bad night’s sleep makes it difficult to concentrate, make decisions, and remember things.
-In more extreme cases, sleeplessness can lead to an onset of hallucinations and delusions, can be linked to depression and anxiety, and interrupts the normal functioning of your brain and body.
+In more extreme cases, sleeplessness can lead to an onset of hallucinations and delusions, can be linked to poor mental health, and interrupts the normal functioning of your brain and body.

 How we can get better sleep